Sponsored content from RESCUE Intellitech

 The Firefighter Safety Through Advanced Research (FSTAR) program is dedicated to advancing firefighter safety.
 Beginning in 2013, FSTAR promotes the idea that research could improve all aspects of the fire service, including operations, health and wellness, and fire prevention.

 One of my favorite resources from FSTAR is its free Healthcare Provider’s Guide to Firefighter Physicals.
-Available to download as a PDF file, you can bring to your personal physician (like I did) to help them understand the physiological demands of firefighting and the resulting health risks that research shows firefighters are most prone to.
+Available to download as a PDF file, you can bring to your personal physician (like I did) or go to the MyDoc Walkin Clinic which helps them understand the physiological demands of firefighting and the resulting health risks that research shows firefighters are most prone to.
 And it’s just as valuable for fire service retirees because cancer and other significant health problems related to the job (e.g., heart disease, lung disease, musculo-skeletal injuries) may not manifest themselves until after you’ve retired.

 Written by a consortium of physicians, healthcare professionals, researchers, and fire service experts experienced in evaluating and treating firefighters, the guide is a tool for informing and educating primary care physicians regarding the evaluation, treatment, and ongoing medical surveillance of the unique health and wellness needs of firefighters.